survivejs/webpack-book/manuscript/02_compared.md

 You can understand better why webpack's approach is powerful by putting it into a historical context.
 Back in the day, it was enough to concatenate some scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.

 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on numerous hefty libraries.
-There are multiple strategies on how to deal with loading them.
-You could load them all at once.
-You could also consider loading libraries as you need them.
-These are examples of strategies you can apply, and webpack supports many of them.
+For this reason, there are multiple strategies on how to load them.
+You could load them all at once or consider loading libraries as you need them.
+Webpack supports many of these sort of strategies.

 The popularity of Node and [npm](https://www.npmjs.com/), its package manager, provide more context.
 Before npm became popular, it was difficult to consume dependencies.
-There was a period of time when people developed front-end specific package managers, but npm won in the end.
+There was a period of time when people developed frontend specific package managers, but npm won in the end.
 Now dependency management is easier than before, although there are still challenges to overcome.

 ## Task Runners and Bundlers

-Historically speaking, there have been many build systems. *Make* is perhaps the best known, and it is still a viable option.
+Historically speaking, there have been many build tools. *Make* is perhaps the best known, and it is still a viable option.
 Specialized *task runners*, such as Grunt, and Gulp were created particularly with JavaScript developers in mind.
 Plugins available through npm made both task runners powerful and extendable.
 It is possible to use even npm `scripts` as a task runner.
 That's common, particularly with webpack.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

 For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
 Fortunately, the standards have caught up, and RequireJS seems more like a curiosity now.

-There are a couple of developing alternatives as well.
-I have listed a couple of these below:
+I have listed a couple of upcoming alternatives below:

 * [JSPM](http://jspm.io/) pushes package management directly to the browser.
 It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader, and skips the bundling step altogether during development.
 You can generate a production bundle using it.
 Glen Maddern goes into good detail on his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
 * [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.